fernandakagami/javaScript-projects/dio-pokemon/README.md

 # Pokedex

 Project of Pokedex.
-It was done in a course.
-The course was made by Dio.
+It was done in DIO course.

 # Tecnology